holmstain/holm-notes/README.md

 ## **Developer's Note**

-Holm Notes uses the languages and libraries of CSS, Javascript, React, node and MongoDB.
+Holm Notes uses the languages and libraries of Javascript, React, node and Firebase.
 I particularly wanted to develop myself on the React side, so in this project I adopted the use of Hook on the React side.
 On the JavaScript side, I understood the use and working logic of arrays.
-I also performed the database setup with MongoDB to recall the information in MongoDB and simulate the alpha version of the note application.
+I also performed the database setup with Firebase to recall the information in Firebase and simulate the alpha version of the note application.

 Users can use the application as they wish, they can filter and sort their notes by name or dates.